Chulym language: Syntax

 Chulym uses SOV word order and post-positions, just like many of the neighboring Turkic and Tatar languages.

 Vocabulary

-As its speakers lose more and more knowledge of their language because of the language devalorization process described above, Chulym has borrowed a large amount of Russian words in recent years.
+As its speakers lose more and more knowledge of their language because of the language devalorization process described above, Chulym has borrowed a large number of Russian words in recent years.
 Most commonly, interjections and discourse markers are borrowed from Russian, in addition to concepts that have no corresponding Chulym words.

 Media

 The Siberian folk band Otyken are known for singing in the Chulym language.
 The word 'otyken' is a Chulym word meaning 'a sacred place where warriors would discard their weapons and debate'.
 There is an ongoing effort by the Living Tongues Institute to write a book in Chulym and make it available through mass media.